esphome/esphome-docs/components/sprinkler.rst

   - Only a single zone

 - Automatic cycle repeating
+- A multiplier value to proportionally increase or decrease the run duration for all zones
 - Support for pumps/main valves located upstream of distribution valves
-- A multiplier value to proportionally increase or decrease the run duration for all zones
 - Pausing and resuming a zone/cycle
 - Iterating through zones in forward or reverse order
-- Support for both latching ("pulsed") and non-latching valves
+- Support for both latching ("pulsed") and non-latching valves (which can be arbitrarily mixed!)

 It reaches even further, however, offering several more advanced features, as well: